OSM-Notes/OSM-Notes-Ingestion/docs/Run_ProcessAPINotes_Testing.md

 ### Hybrid Mode

 1. **Real database is used:** All database operations use the real PostgreSQL database.
 Data will persist between executions.
-2. **Internet downloads are mocked:** All internet downloads (wget, aria2c) are simulated using mock files.
+2. **Internet downloads are mocked:** All internet downloads (curl, aria2c) are simulated using mock files.
 3. **Base tables are dropped:** Before the first execution, base tables are dropped to ensure `processPlanetNotes.sh --base` is executed.
 4. **Database must exist or be creatable:** The script will create the database if it doesn't exist, but you need proper permissions.
 5. **PostGIS required:** The database must support PostGIS extension for the scripts to work correctly.